10 Reasons to Make Inner Peace a Priority

 If you’re wary about the real-life importance of making peace of mind a priority, you’re not alone.
 The monkey mind is a cultural norm and, for most people, daily life consists of a constant stream of chaotic thoughts based in the past or the future.

 Rarely do people make the space for presence and the experience of simply being.
 But when you do, you’ll be astonished how life can shift from tumultuous to serene, from judgemental to accepting.
 You can find inner peace even in the midst of external chaos.

 1. Increased Intelligence

 Perhaps one of the most popular benefits that inner peace can bring is the potential to grow your brain, literally.
 A study done at Harvard University showed that people who practiced mindfulness meditation (quick definition: accepting and paying attention to your thoughts and feelings without judgment) increased the thickness of their prefrontal cortex.

-The prefrontal cortex is the part of the brain responsible for regulating emotions, planning, decision making and regulating social behavior.
-Just 8-weeks of regular meditation practice also shows increased gray matter in MRI scans.
+The prefrontal cortex is the part of the brain responsible for regulating emotions, planning, decision making, and regulating social behavior.
+Just eight weeks of regular meditation practice also shows increased gray matter in MRI scans.

 Turns out that seeking peace helps you gain greater intelligence and a stronger, healthier brain.

 2. Rewire Your Brain for Positive Feedback Loops

 You can change your brain and it’s as easy as being aware of the transience of every experience.
 Most people go into a fight or flight stress state at least a few times a day, but when peace is your primary pathway you can change that mental habit.